FaNt4zMa/burglin-gnomes-mods/README.md

 ## 🚀 How to Install

-1. Download the installer from the pinned message in the Discord server
+1. Download the installer from the [release](https://github.com/FaNt4zMa/burglin-gnomes-mods/releases/latest) page
 2. Run the installer and follow the prompts.
 It will validate your game directory and let you choose which mods to install.
 3. Launch the game and enjoy!